Do you need a short-term loan?

-For instance, a rate of 1.5% a month translates to 18% APR.
+For example, a rate of 0.48% a month translates to 5.76% APR.

-Charges can be placed on the property you want to sell, the property you want to buy, or both
+Admin charges can be placed on the property you want to sell, the property you want to buy, or both

 Just like mortgages, bridging loan rates can be fixed or variable.

-When you're offered a bridging loan, you’ll be told it’s either a ‘first charge’ or ‘second charge’ loan - this simply denotes who has priority of repayment if you default on the loan.
+When you're offered a bridging loan, you’ll be told it’s either a ‘first charge’ or ‘second charge’ loan - this denotes who has priority of repayment if you default on the loan.

 So, if you take a bridging loan to buy your next home but you still have a mortgage on your current home, your mortgage will be a first charge loan against your current home.